adbar/simplemma/README.md

 ### Tokenization

-A simple tokenization function is included for convenience:
+A simple tokenization function is provided for convenience:

 ``` python
 >>> from simplemma import simple_tokenizer